avazzano/HK2-Autoscan/DI-HK2/README.md

-Implementation autoscan of injections for HK2 framework.
+Implementation autoscan of dependencies for HK2 framework.